mrorigo/arboriter-mcts/README.md

 - 🧰 **Generic implementation** that works with any game or decision process
 - 🔄 **Multiple selection policies** (UCB1, UCB1-Tuned, PUCT) for optimal exploration/exploitation
 - 🎲 **Customizable simulation strategies** to match your domain knowledge
+- 🚀 **Memory-efficient node pooling** for improved performance in sequential searches
 - 📊 **Detailed search statistics and visualization** for debugging and analysis
 - 🧪 **Comprehensive test suite** ensuring correctness and reliability
 - 📝 **Thorough documentation** with examples for easy integration